teeotsa/EasyForm/README.md

-# EasyForm
+# Easy-Form

-Easily create PowerShell GUIs with cmdlets!
+EasyForm allows you to create PowerShell GUIs easily without any messy code!